mohsentaleb/react-datetimepicker/README.md

 (optional)

-Defines a locale format for date labels to be shown as.
+Locale for translatable labels.
 Can also set Sunday to be first day or Monday.

 Example: